Victor Galeone

-Victor Benito Galeone (born 1935) is an American prelate of the Roman Catholic Church.
+Victor Benito Galeone (September 13, 1935 – May 29, 2023) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of St. Augustine in Florida from 2001 to 2011.

 Biography

 Early life

 Victor Galeone was born in Philadelphia, Pennsylvania, on September 13, 1935, the son of Angelo and Rita Galeone and the fourth of five children.
-He attended St. Elizabeth of Hungary Parochial School in Highlandtown, Baltimore.
+He attended St. Elizabeth of Hungary Parochial School in Baltimore, Maryland.
 After deciding to become a priest, Galeone in 1949 entered the minor seminary of St. Charles College in Catonsville, Maryland.
 Galeone was then sent to Rome to enter the Pontifical North American College and study at the Pontifical Gregorian University.

 Priesthood

 Galeone was ordained to the priesthood for the Archdiocese of Baltimore by Bishop Martin J. O’Connor in the chapel of the North American College on December 18, 1960.
 He received his Licentiate in Sacred Theology and Bachelor of Theology degree from the Gregorian University in 1961.

 On his return to Baltimore in 1961, Galeone was assigned as an associate pastor in several parishes in the archdiocese.
 He started teaching at St. Paul Latin High School in Baltimore and soon became principal.
 Galeone received a Master of Education degree from Loyola College Maryland in Baltimore in 1969.

 In 1970, Galeone traveled to Peru to serve a five year term as a missionary priest for the Missionary Society of St. James.
-After his time in Peru, he had pastoral assignments in the archdiocese for the next three years.
-In 1978, Galeone went back to Peru, serving again there with the Missionary Society until 1985.
+In 1978, Galeone went back to Peru, serving there again as a missionary until 1985.